hanEck/parsing-logo/README.md

 ## Parsing Logo

+Start a local webserver in the main folder.

-To run the program: open index.html in your browser
+To run the program: open index.html through the webserver in your browser

-To run the test: open jasmine/SpecRunner.html in your browser
+To run the test: open jasmine/SpecRunner.html through the webserver in your browser